St. Jude Children's Research Hospital: McDonald's Monopoly Game

 In 1995, St. Jude received an anonymous letter postmarked in Dallas, Texas, containing a $1 million winning McDonald's Monopoly game piece.
 McDonald's officials came to the hospital, accompanied by a representative from the accounting firm Arthur Andersen, and verified it as a winner.
 Although game rules prohibited the transfer of prizes, and even after learning that the piece was sent by an individual involved in an embezzlement scheme intended to defraud McDonald's, McDonald's waived the rule and made the annual $50,000 annuity payments.

-Inspiration4 Fundraiser

-In 2021, Shift4 Payments founder Jared Isaacman partnered with St. Jude to raise funds and awareness for the hospital around Inspiration4, the first all-civilian mission to space.
-Isaacman, who funded the flight, led the flight as mission commander alongside mission pilot Dr. Sian Proctor, medical officer Hayley Arceneaux, a St. Jude cancer survivor, and mission specialist Christopher Sembroski.
-Sembroski won his seat a fundraising initiative for St. Jude.
-Isaacman committed to give $100 million to St. Jude and invited the public to join him in attempting to raise upwards of $200 million or more in support of St. Jude’s multi-billion dollar expansion.
-SpaceX CEO and Chief Engineer Elon Musk also committed to donating $50 million to St. Jude.

-Celebrity visitors

-Over the years, many celebrities such as musicians, political figures, actors and others have become involved with this foundation, visiting the hospital to meet some of the patients and/or filming commercials to encourage individuals to donate to St. Jude.
-These include: